 3. Position item at top of screen

-You will now need to add a second sprite to the game, once again clicking the blue circle in the bottom right corner to select the sprite.
+You will now need to add a second sprite to the game, once again clicking the blue circle in the bottom right corner to select the sprite from the sprite library.
 When our game starts, we want it to go to a random position at the top of the screen.
 The two blocks we will use for that are the blue “go to random position” block and blue “set y to” block.
-Note: make sure that you select the sprite you want to have falling before you add your code!
+In this case, we will set the y to 180.

-Code in Scratch
+Fall Code in Scratch

-4. Make item fall
+4. Make the item fall

 5. Make item reset to top of screen